wombleton/gitlaw-nz/acts/T/Tariff Act 1988.md

 ##### 11 Orders in Council relating to Tariff

-*   (1) Every Order in Council made under [section 9][21] and laid before the House of Representatives pursuant to the [Regulations (Disallowance) Act 1989][81] shall expire on the close of 31 December in the calendar year following the calendar year during which it was so laid, except so far as it is expressly validated and confirmed by an Act of Parliament passed before that date.
+*   (1) Every Order in Council made under [section 9][21] and presented to the House of Representatives under the [Legislation Act 2012][79] expires on the close of 31 December in the calendar year following the calendar year during which it was presented to the House, except so far as it is expressly validated and confirmed by an Act of Parliament passed before that date.

     (2) If any Order in Council or any provision of any Order in Council expires by virtue of subsection (1), any duty collected under that Order in Council shall, except in so far as any other provision is made by an Act of Parliament in respect thereof, be refunded.

-    (3) If the House of Representatives resolves that any Order in Council made under this Act (other than an Order in Council made under [section 9][21]) laid before it pursuant to the [Regulations (Disallowance) Act 1989][81] should be revoked or varied, it shall thereupon be revoked or varied in accordance with the terms of the resolution, and any duty payable shall, so far as such resolution provides, be refunded.
+    (3) If the House of Representatives resolves that any Order in Council made under this Act (other than an Order in Council made under [section 9][21]) presented to it under the [Legislation Act 2012][79] should be revoked or varied, it must be treated as having been revoked or varied in accordance with the terms of the resolution, and any duty payable must, so far as that resolution provides, be refunded.

     (4) The repeal of any Act of Parliament passed for the purpose of expressly validating or confirming any Orders in Council pursuant to subsection (1) shall not, unless there is any express provision to the contrary, affect the validity or confirmation of those Orders in Council.